pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

         return info
     ```

-    The essential parts of the script that you need to modify are the **keys** and the actual **heuristics**, keep in mind that you have to modify keys and heuristics according to your dataset files:
+    The essential sections of the script that you need to modify are the **keys** and the actual **heuristics**, keep in mind that you have to modify keys and heuristics according to your dataset:

     - **Keys:** In the `dicominfo.tsv` (in `.heudiconv`) file you find the exact naming of the dicom files, you need to go through the list of files and decide which of them are important for your analysis.</b>
     Once you have made your decision, you can create the proper keys by following the naming conventions explained in the [BIDS tutorial](https://bids-standard.github.io/bids-starter-kit/folders_and_files/files.html).
 Keys create the BIDS compliant file names and structure.

-        - Start with your anatomical images, which all go into the `anat` folder:
+        - Start with your anatomical images which all go into the `anat` folder:

             ```python
             t1w = create_key("sub-{subject}/anat/sub-{subject}_acq-mprage_T1w")